Email & SMS marketing so good, it’s boring

 Another important thing to consider is that your metrics will be way off when you have large amounts of fake signups.

 Spam contacts don’t engage with your emails.
 This means you’ll likely see low figures with the likes of CTR.
-This might cause you to interpret this as a problem on your end.
+This can cause you to interpret this as a problem on your end.
 In turn, you might start making unnecessary changes, such as to your content, prices, or products.

 However, real subscribers might still engage with your emails because of these elements.
-These changes to accommodate lower metrics might start to harm you, rather than help you.
+These changes to accommodate lower metrics might start to harm you rather than help you.

 Without accurate ecommerce analysis, you won’t be able to make informed decisions to drive your business forward.

-Lastly, you probably won’t have a good picture of who your real audience is.
+Another issue you’ll experience is not having a good picture of who your real audience is.
 With fake signups, it’s difficult to know what they like or dislike.

 You might adapt your marketing to appeal to your new audience, even though that audience isn’t real.